maxkagamine/Kagamine.Extensions/README.md

 var json = JsonSerializer.Serialize(dates, options); // "AIAeAnm5yQgAAN2OMhbKCA=="
 ```

-To deserialize a JSON array as ValueArray&lt;T&gt; (as System.Text.Json cannot natively deserialize to a custom readonly collection), use the JsonValueArrayConverter.
+Without a converter, a ValueArray&lt;T&gt; will serialize as a regular array.
+To _deserialize_ a JSON array as ValueArray&lt;T&gt; (as System.Text.Json cannot natively deserialize to a custom readonly collection), use the JsonValueArrayConverter.
 Both converters have generic versions to mix-and-match for specific T's.

 ## IO